We are open: MON to FRI 10AM – 5PM / SAT 10AM – 4PM

 • Heavy to move

 Steel is best suited for stationary pieces like park benches or ornate garden tables.
+Nevertheless, applying a protective finish annually can prevent long-term damage.

-Matching Material to Your Space and Lifestyle
+Matching Outdoor Furniture Material to Your Space and Lifestyle

 Choosing the right material isnโ€™t just about durability โ€” itโ€™s about how you use your space.